-Before a student is given the privilege to be on internet or take a class in the fiber optic room an information sheet must be signed by the student and parent/guardian.
+Before a student is given the privilege to be on the internet or take a class via distance learning technology, a Computer and Network Usage and Agreement Form must be signed by the student and parent/guardian.
 The information sheet will be passed out to the student by the principal or teacher.